Øystein Dahle

 Øystein Dahle (born 18 March 1938) is a former Norwegian businessperson and organizational leader.

+Early life and career

 He was born in Trondheim.
-He worked in Esso from 1963, and was vice president of Esso Norway from 1985 to 1995.
+He worked in Esso from 1963, and was Vice President of Esso Norway from 1985 to 1995.
 He was the chairman of the Norwegian Trekking Association from 1994 to 2003, and in the Worldwatch Institute from 2002.
 He is a fellow of the Norwegian Academy of Technological Sciences.

+Personal life

 He is the father of poet Gro Dahle (born 1962) and married to former civil servant Nina Frisak (born 1950).